NGC 4178

 The radio continuum emission along the galaxy's major axis is asymmetrical, being brighter in the southwestern part than in the northeast.
 But the overall radio surface brightness is on the low side.
 In the mid-infrared range, the spectrum shows indications of high ionization levels usually associated with an active galactic nucleus.
 However, optical observations show no signs of an active nucleus, which may just mean it is heavily obscured.
 Indeed, the amount of ionized matter appears to increase near the core.
 Although this galaxy lacks a bulge that could supply mass to a supermassive black hole, a large black hole was detected at the core by the Chandra X-ray Observatory in 2012.
 It is inferred to have a mass of around 104 to 105 times the mass of the Sun.
 This makes it one of the lowest mass nuclear black holes known.

+Supernova

-In May, 1963, supernova SN 1963i was discovered in this galaxy by G. V. Zaytsheva at the Konkoly Observatory in Budapest.
+One supernova has been observed in NGC 4178.
+SN 1963I was discovered by G. V. Zaytsheva on 14 May 1963 at the Konkoly Observatory in Budapest.
 It was suspected of being a Type Ia supernova eruption, but this remains unconfirmed.